fullon-labs/flon.contracts/docs/04_guides/01_upgrading-the-eosio.system-contract.md

 The advantage of the flon.msig method is that it makes coordination much easier and does not place strict time limits (less than 9 hours) on signature collection.

-The disadvantage of the flon.msig method is that it requires the proposer to have sufficient RAM to propose the transaction and currently focli does not provide convenient tools to use it with custom transactions like the one that would be necessary to atomically upgrade the system contract.
+The disadvantage of the flon.msig method is that it requires the proposer to have sufficient RAM to propose the transaction and currently fucli does not provide convenient tools to use it with custom transactions like the one that would be necessary to atomically upgrade the system contract.

 For now, it is recommended to use the direct method to upgrade the system contract.